zhongyin/zhongyin.github.io/README.md

 ## TypeScript

-- [Lum1104/Understand-Anything](https://github.com/Lum1104/Understand-Anything) - Graphs that teach &gt; graphs that impress.
+- [Egonex-AI/Understand-Anything](https://github.com/Egonex-AI/Understand-Anything) - Graphs that teach &gt; graphs that impress.
 Turn any code into an interactive knowledge graph you can explore, search, and ask questions about.
 Works with Claude Code, Codex, Cursor, Copilot, Gemini C
 - [medusajs/medusa](https://github.com/medusajs/medusa) - The world's most flexible commerce platform.
-- [multica-ai/multica](https://github.com/multica-ai/multica) - The open-source managed agents platform.
-Turn coding agents into real teammates — assign tasks, track progress, compound skills.
 - [Augani/openreel-video](https://github.com/Augani/openreel-video) - OpenReel Video - Professional browser-based video editor.
 Open source CapCut alternative.
 100% browser-based, no installation, no cloud uploads, no watermarks.
-- [ruvnet/ruflo](https://github.com/ruvnet/ruflo) - 🌊 The leading agent orchestration platform for Claude.
+- [ruvnet/ruflo](https://github.com/ruvnet/ruflo) - 🌊 The leading agent meta-harness for Claude.
 Deploy intelligent multi-agent swarms, coordinate autonomous workflows, and build conversational AI systems.
-Features    enterprise-grade archite
+Features adaptive memory, self-learning swarm
 - [ponponon/claude_code_src](https://github.com/ponponon/claude_code_src) - 2026.3.31 claude code 意外把包含源码的文件上传到 npm 仓库，版本号是 2.1.88，其中 cli.js.map 文件有 57MB 的体积，claude code 的源码在该文件的 sourcesContent 字段里面，解压还原后有 70w 行代码
 - [paperclipai/paperclip](https://github.com/paperclipai/paperclip) - The open-source app everyone uses to manage agents at work
 - [openclaw/openclaw](https://github.com/openclaw/openclaw) - Your own personal AI assistant.
 Any OS.
 Any Platform.
 The lobster way. 🦞
-- [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon Lite is an autonomous, white-box AI pentester for web applications and APIs.
-It analyzes your source code, identifies attack vectors, and executes real exploits to prove vulnerabilities before
+- [KeygraphHQ/shannon](https://github.com/KeygraphHQ/shannon) - Shannon is an autonomous, white-box AI pentester for web applications and APIs.
+It analyzes your source code, identifies attack vectors, and executes real exploits to prove vulnerabilities before they
 - [moeru-ai/airi](https://github.com/moeru-ai/airi) - 💖🧸 Self hosted, you-owned Grok Companion, a container of souls of waifu, cyber livings to bring them into our worlds, wishing to achieve Neuro-sama's altitude.
 Capable of realtime voice chat, Minecraf
-- [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui) - Use Claude Code, Cursor CLI or Codex on mobile and web with CloudCLI (aka Claude Code UI).
-CloudCLI is a free open source webui/GUI that helps you manage your Claude Code session and projects remotely
+- [siteboon/claudecodeui](https://github.com/siteboon/claudecodeui) - Use Claude Code, OpenCode, Cursor CLI, and Codex on mobile and web with CloudCLI (aka Claude Code UI).
+CloudCLI is a free open source webui/GUI that helps you manage your Claude Code session and proje
-- [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory engine and app that is extremely fast, scalable.
+- [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Memory and context engine + app that is extremely fast, scalable, and can be run fully locally.
 The Memory API for the AI era.
 - [iOfficeAI/AionUi](https://github.com/iOfficeAI/AionUi) - Free, local, open-source 24/7 Cowork app for OpenClaw, Hermes Agent, Claude Code, Codex, OpenCode, Gemini CLI and 20+ more CLI | Customize your assistants | Star if you like it!
 - [mountain-loop/yaak](https://github.com/mountain-loop/yaak) - The most intuitive desktop API client.
 Organize and execute REST, GraphQL, WebSockets, Server Sent Events, and gRPC 🦬
 - [google-gemini/gemini-cli](https://github.com/google-gemini/gemini-cli) - An open-source AI agent that brings the power of Gemini directly into your terminal.